Alaska Department of Fish and Game

 Southeast Alaska & Yakutat Commercial Fisheries

-Regional power troll coho catch rates for last week were 109/day, with the highest catch rates in the Southern Inside and Central Outside areas.
-Coho average weights have remained relatively stable throughout the summer fishery, averaging 5.8 lbs, with a week 32 average of 5.9 lbs.
-The average price is currently $1.39/lb with an average summer price of $1.35/lb.
-The cumulative coho harvest since July 1 is just over 1.07 million, with a peak weekly harvest of 272,000 during the week of July 20-26.
+Last update for Southeast Alaska troll fishery was stat week 37.
+Regional power troll coho salmon catch rates for the current week (stat week 37) are 149/day, which represents the highest catch per unit effort on record for week 37.
+The highest catch rates for this week are within the waters of the Central Outside and Northern Outside areas, averaging 194 and 152 coho per day, respectively.
+Catch rates are above average in each portion of the region.
+Coho weights continue to rapidly increase, and are now averaging 7.7 lbs for the current week, with a seasonal average of 6.1 lbs.
+The average price is currently $1.45/lb with an average summer price of $1.45/lb.
+The cumulative coho harvest since July 1 is just under 1.74 million, with a peak weekly harvest of 272,000 during the week of July 20-26.

 Traditional area drift gillnet fisheries occur in Districts 1, 6, 8, 11, and 15.